TodePond/Habitat/documentation/linked-list.md

 ```

 ## `.clear()`
+Remove all values from the linked list.
 ```javascript
 const scores = new LinkedList([3, 2, 5)
 scores.clear()
 ```

 ## `.setStart(link)`
+Set where the linked list starts.
 ```javascript
 const scores = new LinkedList([3, 2, 5])
 scores.setStart(scores.start.next) //2, 5